GLOBAL MARKETS-Shares slip after US data, oil mixed on China

 * Crude trims gains after initial rise on upbeat data from China

 * Spain seeks help for troubled banks; pulls Treasuries lower

 NEW YORK, Dec 3 (Reuters) - Global shares and crude oil pared early gains to trade mostly lower on Monday after U.S. manufacturing activity hit a three-year low in November, offsetting signs of revived growth in China.

-Wall Street declined, as did European markets at their close and Brent oil prices, despite upbeat factory data from China and a slower contraction in European manufacturing.
+Wall Street declined, as did European markets at their close, despite upbeat factory data from China and a slower contraction in European manufacturing.
 Disappointing data on U.S. factory activity pulled down stocks and Brent oil.

 Political haggling in Washington over the "fiscal cliff" remained the primary focus of investors.
 Unless Congress acts, some $600 billion of sharp spending cuts and tax hikes will take effect starting in January, which could tip the U.S. economy into recession.

 "Markets have lately been more optimistic than what the reality of the negotiations seems to be, and the reality of that may be starting to set in," said David Carter, chief investment officer at Lenox Wealth Advisors in New York.